Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 No need to add no items in `application.yml`.
 Just replace placeholders with actual value.

 ## 10.2.
 Create required resources in Azure

-### 10.2.1.
-Create resource-server-1-scope-1 and resource-server-1-scope-2.
-Read [MS docs about declaring roles for an application], create 2 roles for resource-server-1: `resource-server-1-scope-1` and `resource-server-1-scope-2`.

-### 10.2.2.
-Assign user-1 to resource-server-1-scope-1
-Read [MS docs about assigning users and groups to roles], assign user-1 to `resource-server-1-scope-1`.
+No need to create new Azure resources.

 ## 10.3.
 Run the application
-- Run [09-resource-server-check-permission-by-role]
+- Run [09-resource-server-check-permission-by-role].
-- Run [10-client-access-resource-server-check-permission-by-role]
+- Run [10-client-access-resource-server-check-permission-by-role].

-Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+- Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
 Use the new opened [InPrivate window] to access `http://localhost:8080/client/resource-server-1/role/resource-server-1-role-1`.
 After log in, it should return `Hi, this is resource-server-1.
 You can access my endpoint: /role/resource-server-1-role-1`, which means client-1 can access resource-server-1's `/role/resource-server-1-role-1` endpoint.

-Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
+- Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
 Use the new opened [InPrivate window] to access `http://localhost:8080/client/resource-server-1/role/resource-server-1-role-2`.
 After log in, it should return `500` error, which means client-1 can not access resource-server-1's `/role/resource-server-1-role-2` endpoint.

 We only assigned user-1 to resource-server-1-scope-1, not assign user-1 to resource-server-1-scope-2, so in access token, the `roles` claim only contains `resource-server-1-scope-1`.